jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 `kp_version` can be set to `version_latest` to retrieve the most recent version of a key pair.

-If no key matching the provided information is found, `key_not_found` is returned instead.
+If no key pair matching the provided information is found, `key_not_found` is returned instead.

 This is an optional import, meaning that the function may not even exist.